tendai22/dpans94_ja/app.md

 ##### A.10.6.2.1905 MS

 Although their frequencies vary, every system has a clock.
 Since many programs need to time intervals, this  word is offered.
-Use of milliseconds as an internal unit of time is a practical “least common denominator”  external unit.
-It is assumed implementors will use “clock ticks” (whatever size they are) as an internal unit  and convert as appropriate.
+Use of milliseconds as an internal unit of time is a practical "least common denominator"  external unit.
+It is assumed implementors will use "clock ticks" (whatever size they are) as an internal unit  and convert as appropriate.

 ##### A.10.6.2.2292 TIME&DATE